Phase transition amplification of proton number fluctuations in nuclear collisions from a transport model approach: Event-by-Event Fluctuations

 \subsection{Coordinate space}

-Figure~\ref{var-coordinate} (upper panel) presents the UrQMD results for the scaled variance of baryon number fluctuations, $\omega[B]$, in the central volume $V=3^3$~fm$^3$ as functions of time for different collision energies.
+Figure~\ref{var-coordinate} (upper panel) presents the UrQMD results for the scaled variance of baryon number fluctuations, $\omega[B]$, in the central volume $V=3^3$~fm$^3$ as functions of time for different collision energies\footnote{To evaluate the time dependence, we add unformed baryons from string decays to the proton number.
+This is a reasonable assumption as the string cross section is still very small in the beam energy range considered and we are not studying the effects of a change in degrees of freedom.}.
 The results are compared to the Poisson distribution baseline, $\omega=1$, which corresponds to the production of uncorrelated particles and usually is approached late when essentially no particles are present in the central volume.
 Deviations from the Poisson baseline are evident at intermediate times.
 In the CMF case one has $\omega<1$ which is driven by the global charge conservation effects.
 However, in the case of PT, one observes $\omega > 1$, and the maximum values are reached when the system crosses the PT region.
 This behavior of fluctuations reflects the enhancement of fluctuations due to the instabilities associated with the first order PT.

 The two EoS are indistinguishable at lower baryon densities, in particular at $n = n_0$, reached at later stages of the collision.
 The scaled variance of baryon number distribution at time moments corresponding to $n = n_0$ inside the box is still different in the two scenarios despite the fact that the two EoS become identical at this stage.
 We find that the scaled variance is enhanced by a factor of 2 at $E_{\rm lab}=2A\,$GeV at $2n_0$ in the PT scenario.
 Thus, in coordinate space one observes a memory effect for the fluctuations in the fast expanding system.